Leave a Message

 A bit of local real estate history in the Pier Village on St. Simons Island...

-FD Aiken was my great grandfather and the son in law of Mallery King.
+FD Aiken was my great-grandfather and the son-in-law of Mallery King.
 Mallery was the Son of Ann Matilda Page King (owner and manager of Retreat Plantation).
-After the war, Mallery and Cuyler King (the only two surviving sons) retuned home to rebuild Retreat Plantation.
+After the war, Mallery and Cuyler King (the only two surviving sons) returned home to rebuild Retreat Plantation.
 Mallery was the original developer of King City and the heir to Retreat Plantation.
-He donated the land to the County which is now known as Mallery Park.
+He donated the land to the County, which is now known as Mallery Park.

 In 1926, FD Aiken sold the bulk of Retreat Plantation to the Sea Island Company, which today is home to The Lodge, Sea Island Golf Club, and associated communities.
 The ruins of the Retreat main house and hospital can be seen next to the Lodge and Golf Club.